 Living in the UK – A guide for HR and work mentors

-It is a truth universally acknowledged (in my teaching circle, at least) that an overseas worker moving to a new country must be in want of a bank account.
+If you are now living in the UK, then you will need a bank account.
 And not only a bank account.
 An NIC number, a GP, a dentist, a working knowledge of local services – the list goes on…

-It is also universally acknowledged (again, in my own and my colleagues’ experience) that an overseas employee who feels in control of their work-life situation settles in more quickly and is happier in their new community.
+It’s also true that an overseas employee who feels in control of their work-life situation settles in more quickly.
+They are happier in their new community.
 This is when a good employer is worth their weight in gold and offers a helping hand in the form of great pastoral care and mentoring.

 HR Departments of larger companies have already spotted this area of need.
 But for SMEs and micro-organisations, this may be a fairly new requirement.
 If you haven’t implemented a pastoral programme as yet, now is the time to compile a comprehensive welcome pack.